 Individuals, businesses, and industries are generally responsible for waste hauling and recycling activities via either contract with a private firm or self-delivery to the convenience center located in Fork Union.
 The convenience center is open to the public Tuesday from 9:00am to 4:00pm, Thursday from 11:00am to 7:00pm, and Saturday - 8:00am to 5:00pm.
 It accepts newspaper, cardboard, telephone books, aluminum cans, plastic bottles, glass, and used motor oil free of charge, and MSW at \$57/ton, with an \$8 minimum.
 Tires and appliances are also accepted at a charge.
 The convenience center is closed to any commercial waste.
 The Van der Linde Zion Crossroads Recycling Center accepts construction and demolition debris and MSW.
 At Lake Monticello, a private hauler collects MSW; curbside recycling is included for plastics, glass, metal, and newspaper.
 County residents can also self-haul recyclable materials to the Van der Linde Zion Crossroads Recycling Center, which provides a convenience center type drop-off area at no charge.

-The GFL of Virginia, LLC Troy Transfer Station operates as a transfer station for the delivery, handling, storage and transfer of MSW and single-stream recyclables.
+The Republic Services private transfer station is located off of 250 at Zion Crossroads.
+Fluvanna County contracts with Republic to transfer convenience center waste to this facility, where recyclables are sent to a variety of markets, and MSW is hauled to the Amelia County landfill for disposal.
+This facility is not open to cash customers.
 The Zion Crossroads Recycling Center operates as a materials recovery facility, hauling processed materials to secondary market recyclers and unacceptable materials to the Amelia County landfill.
 RSWA has a contract with Fluvanna to bring its wood grinding operation to Fluvanna on an as-needed basis.